levelupcc/level-up/_pages/before-an-event/supporting-self-care/the-loving-touch/the-loving-touch.md

 - *As women activists and human rights defenders, we typically have very little time for ourselves.
 Those who are caressing their partners are allowing them a rare opportunity to relax and feel taken care of.*
 - *The social burdens and responsibilities carried by women – as human rights defenders, mothers, sisters, we are always expected to take care of others, but do we take care of ourselves?
 Our lives often have very little space for self-care or collective care.*

-**Step 6 |** Once the women who are seated are done caressing the hands and fingers of their partner, give the women who are lying down a few moments to open their eyes and change positions with her partner.
+Once the women who are seated are done caressing the hands and fingers of their partner, give the women who are lying down a few moments to open their eyes and change positions with her partner.
 Repeat the process above, so that everyone who has given also has the chance to receive.